 As all students of constitutional law are taught, Parliament is sovereign.
 In practical terms, that means that Parliament can make any law it likes, and the Courts must give effect to the laws properly passed by Parliament.
 Statutory interpretation is part of this process as it is aimed at discerning Parliament's intention.
 In exercise of this sovereignty, Parliament often gives powers to public authorities, including HMRC.
 When a power is so given, it logically follows that there will be acts that are within the scope of the power, properly interpreted, (intra vires) and acts that are outside the scope of the power, properly interpreted, (ultra vires).
 If an act is outside of the scope of the power, then - quite obviously - it is unlawful, and the Courts can and should intervene.
-On the other hand, if a particular act is within the scope of the power, it would be a subversion of the principle of Parliamentary sovereignty for

-Parliamentary sovereignty, they are required by it (because they give effect to the presumed intention of Parliament).
+On the other hand, if a particular act is within the scope of Parliamentary sovereignty for Parliamentary sovereignty, they are required by it (because they give effect to the presumed intention of Parliament).